chihab/dotenv-run/README.md

 └── package.json
 ```

-and the following `dotenv.run` options:
+and the following `dotenv-run` options:

 ```json
 {